+me: The World’s FIRST Transitional Wearable Companion

 The first preliminary test of +me on healthy children (aged in 10, 34 months) terminated in February 2017.
 A scientific paper is in preparation.
 The purpose of this experimentation was to observe the behaviours of healthy children when involved in activities with +me, in order to have a comparative data for next experimentation involving ASD children (experimentation planned for April 2018).

-On April 4 a crowdfunding campaign is started on platform Indiegogo, to support the project.
-If you want to contribute, please visit this link:
+On April 4 a crowdfunding campaign is started on platform Indiegogo, to support the project. at the end of the campaign we raised 2136 euro:

 Thanks a lot, the +me team.